tauthethirtythird/io_qp2_rule_kor/readme.md

 The chance for garbage holes to continue.
 The higher this value, the more likely each line's hole is different

 TETR.IO's garbage messiness system is decided by two numbers:
-“every line in the same attack has an X% chance to reroll the position”, “different attacks have a Y% chance to reroll the position”
+“every line in the same attack has an X% chance to not stay on the same column”, “different attacks have a Y% chance to not stay on the same column”

-In TL X=0, Y=100%, which means the garbage lines in the same attack are always on the same column, and different attacks are almost always on different columns (unchanged if rerolled on the same position, 10%)
+In TL X=0, Y=100%, which means the garbage lines in the same attack are always on the same column, and different attacks are always on different columns
 But in qp2 these two numbers aren't as extreme, meaning you'll feel the position of garbage holes aren't that related to the attacks in queue.

 In qp2, by default Y=2.5*X, which means between received garbage attacks there's a higher chance (2.5 times) to be on a different column